Skip to content

 GreenCardTracker .com

-How the EB-1A extraordinary ability green card works — the 10 criteria, the final merits test, evidence strategy, and how to self-petition without an employer.
+EB-1A extraordinary ability green card: the 10 criteria, final merits test, evidence strategy, and how to self-petition without a job offer or employer.

 The EB-1A extraordinary ability green card is the most prestigious employment-based category the U.S. immigration system offers.
 It is reserved for “that small percentage who have risen to the very top of the field of endeavor” — and it is one of only two green cards a person can self-petition without any employer, job offer, or labor market test.